daveholst/team-profile-generator/README.md

-# team-profile-generator
+# Team Profile Generator

 Node.JS app that generates a HTML report of employees from user Input via CLI

 # Readme Generator

-This is a program that uses Node.JS and inquirer to build a list of team members from the command line and output a styled html page that includes all team memebers.
+This is a program that uses Node.JS and inquirer to build a list of team members from the command line and output a styled html page that includes all team members.

 ## Table of Contents: